EncodePanda/encodepanda.github.io/posts/2020-12-15-getting-acquainted-with-lens.md

 It seems pretty reasonable - it reuses syntax for the creation of a value.
 Small, nice, compact.
 However, the moment you try to do something a bit more complicated, things get really messy really quickly.

-For example something as simple as making all speakrs for a given conference marked as not ready
+For example something as simple as making all speakers for a given conference marked as not ready

 ```haskell
 allSpeakersNotReady :: Conference -> Conference